ondras/nemu/README.md

 # nemu

-This is a sample JS library that demonstrates some of the principles described in my [devel.cz 2017 talk](http://ondras.zarovi.cz/slides/devel2017/).
+This is a sample JS library that demonstrates some of the principles described in my [2017 devel.cz talk](http://ondras.zarovi.cz/slides/devel2017/).

 The library is a Work-In-Progress.